-There were several conditions examined and evaluated in the field and online.
-There are many conditions that will be reviewed in detail, on the following pages, while some of the statutory conditions are not present.
+There were a number of conditions examined and evaluated in the field and online.
+There are a number of conditions that will be reviewed in detail, on the following pages, while some of the statutory conditions are not present.

 Age of Structure